-Despite the elevated risks that SpareBank 1 SR-Bank will continue to face through its oil-related exposures, it increased its pre-provision income by around 14% during 2016 as a result of higher corporate lending margins and cost containment.
-Pre-provision income in the first half of 2017 increased by around 2% compared to the first half of 2016.
+Despite the elevated risks that SpareBank 1 SR-Bank faces through its oil-related exposures, it increased its pre-provision income by around 4% year-on-year during the first nine months of 2017 as a result of higher retail lending margins and cost containment.
+Net income in the first nine months of 2017 increased by around 15% year-on-year and the bank reported lower loan losses at NOK423 million compared to NOK616 million for the same period in 2016.
+Individual write-downs on commitments related to the oil industry largely constitute the impairment losses in the nine months ending in September 2017.